phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/family/doc-families.md

 **NewsLetter** a Family may receive the newsletter.

-##One family, an adress
+##One family, an address

-Each individual in the CRM has an adress, the family concept allows an actual adress assignment.
+Each individual in the CRM has an address, the family concept allows an actual address assignment.

 ##One family, several roles